russolsen/md_inc/README.md

 * Version 0.3.1 fixes and at the same time changes the way that the base directory for the included files works.
 In pre-0.3 versions you would use the `root` method to set the base directory.
-In newer version you can set the base directory by passing an options tag to the constructor:
+In newer versions you can set the base directory by passing an options tag to the constructor: